Worse Than Hating Your Body: Hating Your Face

 You've never seen a girl with rough skin in a movie; you've never seen any woman whose flawless, silken face is anything but perfect.
 It just doesn't happen.
 Guys who have rough faces are usually cast as the tough characters, mobsters, or evildoers, but at least they get roles, and they are visible in some way.

 While it's true that physical perfection has always been at an absolute premium for women, a beautiful face is la creme de la creme—it is at once the most essential, and the most valued, element of loveliness.
 You can, after all, get a body double; there is no face double to be used for the close-ups.
 You are your face.
 And when you hate your face, it's a pretty short step to hating yourself.

 OK, it sounds like I should be asking you to get out the violins.
-It's not a sense of adolescent whining I'm trying to convey, but instead to give a sketch map of a real issue for a lot of girls and women (and maybe for men as well, although I imagine it would be slightly different).
+It's not a sense of adolescent whining I'm trying to convey, but instead to sketch map of a real issue for a lot of girls and women (and maybe for men as well, although I imagine it would be slightly different).
 How is this different from worrying about weight, for example?

 For one thing, weight is (for better or worse) a topic that our culture has supplied with a large vocabulary; giggling or weepy girls trade diet stories the way boys trade baseball cards.